It’s National Dental Hygiene Month: The Best Time of the Year!

 © likoper / Adobe Stock

-I am going to be honest, years before getting into dental hygiene school I thought hygienists had a few tools (no, not instruments, tools; later on I learned they are called instruments), took some radiographs, and polished my teeth with delicious flavors of prophy paste.
-WRONG!
 Dental hygiene school turned my world upside down.
-I was introduced to soft tissue management, local anesthesia, proper terminology, and so much more than what I thought.
+I was introduced to soft tissue management, local anesthesia, proper terminology, and much more than I previously understood.
 There are thousands of instruments, all with their area-specific job.
-For radiographs, you better get that distal of that premolar in your shot!
-After getting through just one semester of the hygiene program, I had ten times more appreciation for my hygienist.
+When exposing radiographs, you better get that distal of that premolar in your shot!
+After just one semester in the hygiene program, I had ten times more appreciation for my hygienist.

 Happy National Dental Hygiene Month to all the hygienists and future hygienists out there!